What is the physical activity referral programme?

 - Is an exercise and education programme for people recovering from heart attacks, heart surgery and cardiac interventions

-- It can increase fitness levels, reduce cardiac symptoms, improve health and reduce the risk of future heart problems
+- The classes can increase fitness levels, reduce cardiac symptoms, improve health and reduce the risk of future heart problems

 - Please note you will need to be referred to this class.
-There is a specific Phase IV Cardiac Rehab referral form that your GP or Phase III Cardiac Team has to complete prior to you attending the class (the BACPR Cardiac Rehab referral form)
+There is a specific Phase IV Cardiac Rehab referral form that your GP or Phase III Cardiac Team must complete prior to you attending the class (the BACPR Cardiac Rehab referral form)

-- Once you have been given the completed referral form call the class instructor in your local area
+- Once you have been given the completed referral form please contact the class instructor in your local area

 - This programme can support and motivate people to make positive lifestyle changes and achieve a long term physical activity habit.
-Please see our Cardiac Phase IV leaflet in the Useful Information section for more information and class times.
+Please see our Cardiac Phase IV leaflet in the Useful Information section for more details regarding class times.

 - Group based stroke rehabilitation classes take an active approach to improving your movement and independence